MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/object-prompts.md

    - POST `/api/auth/login`

-1. Use the following endpoints to create a report or dossier/document instance:
+1. Use the following endpoints to create a report or dashboard/document instance:

 - POST `/api/reports/{reportId}/instances`
 - POST `/api/documents/{id}/instances`

-1. Use the following endpoints to get the collection of prompts and their respective definitions from a report, document, or dossier:
+1. Use the following endpoints to get the collection of prompts and their respective definitions from a report, document, or dashboard:

    - GET `/api/reports/{reportId}/prompts`
    - GET `/api/reports/{reportId}/instances/{instanceId}/prompts`
    - GET `/api/documents/{id}/prompts`
    - GET `/api/documents/{id}/instances/{instanceId}/prompts`

-1. Use the following endpoints to get an available list of objects for answering the prompts for a report, document, or dossier instance:
+1. Use the following endpoints to get an available list of objects for answering the prompts for a report, document, or dashboard instance:

    - GET `/api/reports/{reportId}/instances/{instanceId}/prompts/{promptIdentifier}/objects`
    - GET `/api/documents/{id}/instances/{instanceId}/prompts/{promptIdentifier}/objects`

-1. Use the following endpoints to answer a prompt applied to a dossier, document, or report instance:
+1. Use the following endpoints to answer a prompt applied to a dashboard, document, or report instance:

    - PUT `/api/reports/{reportId}/instances/{instanceId}/prompts/answers`
    - POST `/api/documents/{id}/instances/{instanceId}/prompts/answers`

-1. Use the following endpoints to answer specified prompts on the document, dossier, or report instance:
+1. Use the following endpoints to answer specified prompts on the document, dashboard, or report instance:

    - PUT `/api/reports/{reportId}/instances/{instanceId}/prompts/answers`
    - PUT `/api/documents/{id}/instances/{instanceId}/prompts/answers`